-Her applied work over the past 12 years on rivers, natural areas, and people involves collaborative, participant-driven documentation, analysis, and the development of alternative mechanisms to address social-environmental change processes and conflicts.
-Her broad theoretical and practical focus is on understanding the everyday lives of individuals and communities in a rapidly changing world, sense of place phenomena in the face of globalized markets and identities, conducting locally-informed and relevant policy analyses and interventions, and co-developing tools for local communities that lead to solutions focused on long-term resilience, self-reliance, and human rights.
-She is writing an ethnographic memoir based on her on-going fieldwork with rural landowners along the Susquehanna River in Bradford County, Pennsylvania.
+Her applied work over the past 12 years on rivers, natural areas, energy infrastructure, and cultural history has involved collaborative, participant-driven documentation, analysis, and development of emergent processes that address rapid social-environmental change and conflicts.
+Her broad theoretical and practical focus is on centering the everyday lives of individuals and communities in a rapidly changing and globalized world, ensuring that policy analyses and technocratic interventions are locally-informed and relevant, and incorporating deliberative dialogue and dynamic facilitation processes into complex social and environmental debates.
+She is currently writing a memoir based on her ethnographic fieldwork with rural landowners along the Susquehanna River in Bradford County, Pennsylvania.

-Dr. Perry was a Research Scientist at Rensselaer Polytechnic Institute in Troy, New York in 2012, and from 2009-2011 was a Mellon Post-Doctoral Scholar at Dickinson College in Carlisle, Pennsylvania.
+She served as the Civic Professionalism Program Director for Livelihoods Knowledge Exchange Network (LiKEN), was a Research Scientist at Rensselaer Polytechnic Institute in Troy, New York in 2012, and from 2009-2011 was a Mellon Post-Doctoral Scholar at Dickinson College in Carlisle, Pennsylvania.
 From 2004 to 2006 she directed a non-profit international environmental education organization based in Washington, D.C., and from 1995 to 2003 she worked as a field biologist, environmental regulator, and policy analyst with the National Marine Fisheries Service in Massachusetts, Seattle, California, and Maryland.

 She received her Bachelor of Science degree in wildlife biology and management from the University of Massachusetts, Amherst, her Master’s degree in marine affairs from the University of Washington, Seattle and her Doctoral degree in the human dimensions of natural resources from the University of Massachusetts, Amherst.